alitet01/etc/README.md

 in both include and exclude lists it will not be copied.

 #### Please use include and exclude lists carefully.
 There are some linked objects.
+Project could be linked to client.
+Task usually is linked to project.
+Time entry could be linked to project and to task.
+It may cause the copy error.

-If some Project excluded from copying, all it's tasks must be excluded too.
+For example if some Project excluded from copying, all it's tasks must be excluded too.
-Same is for clients and projects.
 The mismatch may cause the error `[Sync error]: no target object... for object:...`

 #### Please do not change target suffix after 1st use it.
 If suffix will be changed next copy operation will add new set of Projects